 If you’re looking for a place to relax and recover, make sure to stop at Bear Lake.
 Though there are many campgrounds around the lake, East Beach seemed to be the most lovely.
 The water of this lake is famous for a reason– you saw how turquoise it was, right?!– and if you have a boat, it’s an epic place to waterski/wakeboard because there’s practically no one else on the lake (at least when we were there in late August).

 This is one of our family’s favorite adventure destinations in Idaho.
 I love how chill this small town feels.
 The camping is right along the river making it easy to rent an inner tube and float the river that runs through town.
 The hot pools are wonderful to relax in after a fun day of waterslides and high dives at the outdoor pool.

 City of Rocks

-Related blog: 5.8 Climbers’ Guide to City of Rocks.
+Related blog: Guide to Camping & Climbing in City of Rocks.

 Finish off this amazing road trip with a stop at Shoshone Falls and Bruneau Sand Dunes.
 If you can time it, try to get to Shoshone early for fewer crowds and better lighting for photos and then to Bruneau closer to sunset when the temperatures are cooler.

 - 21 Things To Do in Idaho in Summer

 - 51 Things to Pack For Car Camping